 Delaware Senate passes national popular vote initiative

 DOVER, Del.
-(AP) — The state Senate has voted to have Delaware join other states that want to pool their Electoral College votes for the presidential candidate who wins the national popular vote.
+(AP) — The state Senate voted Thursday to have Delaware join other states that want to pool their Electoral College votes for the presidential candidate who wins the national popular vote.

-The legislation approved on a 17-4 vote Thursday requires Delaware to cast its three electoral votes for the national popular vote winner, rather than the winner of the popular vote in Delaware.
-Two Republicans joined majority Democrats in voting for the measure, which now goes to the House.
+The legislation, approved on a 17-4 vote, requires Delaware to cast its three electoral votes for the national popular vote winner, rather than the winner of the popular vote in Delaware.
+Two Republicans joined majority Democrats in voting for the bill, which now goes to the Democrat-led House.

 Eleven Democratic-leaning states and the District of Columbia already have voted to enter the National Popular Vote Interstate Compact.
 Democrat-controlled Colorado will soon join the list, giving the compact 181 of the 270 electoral college votes needed to elect the president.